Web Components On Fire

 );

-opacity: calc(.3 + .7 * var(--hotfx-pseudorandom-3));
+opacity: calc(0.3 + 0.7 * var(--hotfx-pseudorandom-3));

-floor of .3 so it’s always 30% visible and the variability is from 30% to 100%.
+variability is from 30% to 100%.

-With this technique, you can change make any number in your styles move around like crazy— or subtly change in a creepy, unpredictable way.
+With this technique, you can make any number in your styles move around like crazy— or subtly change in a creepy, unpredictable way.

 Now a brief interlude to watch some fireflies move through a dark forest.